Where do Brandeis alumni go?

 1. Coursework, grades and test scores.
 Admissions boards will look at the breadth and depth of coursework, and balance of academic program.
 They may want to know why you chose certain courses, or your major, or made other decisions in your academic career.
-They will look at trends in your GPA, and will compute your GPA based for all Biology, Chemistry, Math and Physics courses, as well as overall.
-All courses that you have ever taken in college will count toward your applicant GPA (including courses taken outside of Brandeis and courses that you repeat).
-The average GPA of accepted applicants to veterinary and medical schools is about 3.6; for dental, osteopathic medicine, and other programs schools, it is slightly lower.
+They will look at trends in your GPA, and will compute a science GPA based on all Biology, Chemistry, Math and Physics courses, as well as as an overall GPA.
+All courses that you have taken in college will count toward your applicant GPA (including courses taken outside of Brandeis and/or courses that you repeat).
+The average GPA of accepted applicants to allopathic medical schools is about 3.67; for osteopathic medicine, dental, veterinary and other programs schools, it is slightly lower.

 Every health professions school requires a standardized test.
 These tests are designed to evaluate your abilities in areas that will be important in your further study.
 They also, like SAT and ACT tests, provide a universal “number” against which they can compare all applicants.
 Work on your test taking skills, and address any test anxiety issues early.